Image by Freepik

 3) Product Placements

-Just like in the real world, brands are placing their products in related (virtual) experiences for persistent brand messaging and the physical/cognitive correlation that increases brand recall and emotional connection.
+Just like in the real world, brands are placing thier products in related (virtual) experiences for persistent brand messaging and the physical/cognitive correlation that increases brand recall and emotional connection.
 Hasbro did exactly this when they collaborated with Roblox to bring their Nerf guns to the platform.
-The mechanics of product placements in the metaverse are very similar to the physical world but we encourage you to think beyond the current constraints of physical product placements and to connect your placements to let your creativity run wild – don’t forget to find ways to tie your marketing back to the physical world.
-Consider virtual product enhancements (earned or in-game purchases; special product features) and using AR in the physical world to tie back to the virtual world.
+The mechanics of product placements in the metaverse are very similar to the physical world but we encourage you to think beyond the current constraints of physical product placements and to let your creativity run wild – don’t forget to find ways to tie your marketing back to the physical world.
+Consider product enhancements that ae only possible in a virtual world (earned or in-game purchase; special product features) and using AR in the physical world to tie back to the virtual world.

 - Persistent brand messaging